Cystathioninuria: Types

 Under primary cystathioninuria, the inherited mutation of CTH gene, there are two forms.
 There is vitamin B6 – unresponsive and vitamin B6 – responsive cystathioninuria.
 The vitamin B6 – unresponsive form is thought to be from a lack of the synthesis of cystathionase.
 This means that the mutation in CTH from this form of cystathioninuria, results in the absence of cystathionase.
 It could also result from the synthesis of a cystathionase that is so greatly mutated it cannot function at all.
 On the other hand, vitamin B6 – responsive form still has synthesis of cystathionase.
 However, the cystathionase has an altered ability to bind to vitamin B6, its coenzyme.
-This changed interaction lowers the efficiency of cystathionase, so it cannot convert cystathionine as well.

 Genetics

 Cystathioninuria is inherited in an autosomal recessive manner.
-This means the defective gene responsible for the disorder is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
-The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 Interestingly, homozygotes and heterozygotes were able to be distinguished in one study through both plasma and urinary levels of cystathionine.
 The homozygote individuals had cystathionine levels greater than 0.5 moles per milligram of creatinine.
 Each of the homozygote individuals had a significant amount of cystathionine in the plasma as well.
 In contrast, the heterozygote individuals excreted approximately one tenth the amount of cystathionine as the homozygote individuals.
 The heterozygote individuals also had no detectable amounts of cystathionine in their plasma.

 The gene for cystathionase, CTH, has been sequenced and multiple mutations have been shown to be associated with the development of cystathioninuria.
 Two nonsense mutations were found in exon 8 and exon 11 of CTH.
 Two missense mutations were also found, mainly in exon 2 and exon 7.
 In addition, a common non-synonymous single nucleotide polymorphism in exon 12 was also identified.
 The presence of various CTH mutations is consistent with the various categories associated with cystathioninuria.